cawka/cs118-spring2017/project-3.md

 ### Grading Criteria

-- The router must successfully route packets between the Internet and the application servers.
+- Each group member must have at least 3 git commits.

 - The router must correctly handle ARP requests and replies.

 - The router must respond correctly to ICMP echo requests.

+- The router must successfully route packets between the Internet and the application servers.
+    * The router must be able to successfully transmit a small file (500 bytes)
+    * The router must be able to successfully transmit a medium file (1 MiB)
+    * The router must be able to successfully transmit a large file (100 MiB)

-- The router must maintain an ARP cache whose entries are invalidated after a timeout period (timeouts should be on the order of `30 seconds`).
+- The router must maintain an ARP cache whose entries are invalidated and removed after a timeout period (timeouts should be on the order of `30 seconds`).

+- The router must enforce guarantees on timeouts--that is, if an ARP request is not responded to within a fixed period of time (1 second).

 - The router must queue all packets waiting for outstanding ARP replies.
 If a host does not respond to `5` ARP requests, the queued packets are dropped.

-- The router must not needlessly drop packets (i.e., when waiting for an ARP reply).
+- The router must work well under any network topology.

-- The router must enforce guarantees on timeouts--that is, if an ARP request is not responded to within a fixed period of time.

 ### Deductions

-The submission archive contains temporary or other non-source code file, except `README.md`, `Vagrantfile`, files under `.git` subfolder (and any files from extra credit part).
+(-5 pts) The submission archive contains temporary or other non-source code file, except `README.md`, `Vagrantfile`, files under `.git` subfolder (and any files from extra credit part).

 ### Extra Credit